Click here to book your gymnastics classes in Wigan and Lowton NOW

 Training: 14 hours per week

-National 3 (N3) – Designed for gymnasts competing in Development and Performance Grades, as well as Copper and Bronze Classic Challenge levels.
+A competitive squad for gymnasts competing in Development and Performance Grades alongside Copper and Bronze Classic Challenge levels.
+Training focuses on advanced skill development, artistry, consistency, and competition readiness.

-National 4 (N4) – A high-performance group for gymnasts competing in Performance Grades, Silver, Gold and above, including FIG-level competitions, Home Nations Championships, and British Championships.
+A high-performance squad for advanced gymnasts competing in Performance Grades, Silver and Gold Classic Challenge levels, and higher-level competitions including FIG events, Home Nations Championships, and British Championships.
+Training is tailored towards elite performance and long-term athlete progression.

 Training: 18+ hours per week